THE TOUR BELOW TAKES YOU TO THE FAMOUS

 is also a lonely grave of an unknown German soldier.

-The stone of Lt.
+The grave of Lt.
 Brotheridge and the bust of General

 East of the church is a boy-and girl school.
 On the far site, near the libary stands the bust of Major-General R.N.